 - bleeding.
 This is usually < 200 ml

 - urinary incontinence.
-This is due to weak or damaged pelvic floor muscles
+This is due to weak pelvic floor muscles / damaged sphincter muscle

 - impotence.
-This is due to damage of the nerves to the penis.
+This is due to cut nerves to the penis.

 - rectal injury.
-This can occur when dissecting the prostate from the rectum.
-It is more likely to occur if the adhesions from the biopsy are dense e.g. within a month from biopsy
+This can occur when dissecting the prostate off the rectum.
+It is more likely to occur if the adhesions post-biopsy are dense e.g. within a month from biopsy or if the patient has previous radiation

 - no anastomotic leak or late strictures ( < 1% risk )

-- no impotence – this depends on the age of patient and whether both or one nerves have been spared
+- no impotence – this depends on the age of patient and whether both or one nerves are spared

 - no rectal injury ( < 0.1% risk)